Sins of the Father (Dexter: New Blood): Writing

 Back when the original series finale aired, Phillips had a different ending in mind.
 His ending involved Dexter waking up on an execution table at a Florida prison, with the events of the series serving as an effect of the medications administered.
 The scene would have certain deceased characters watching from the observation gallery, which included Arthur Mitchell, Brian Moser, María LaGuerta, James Doakes, Rita Bennett, and Lila West, and other people that Dexter killed or was partially responsible for their deaths.
-On deviating on the ending, Phillips said that the ending couldn't work anymore and stated that Harrison killing Dexter was the right choice to end Dexter's story.
+On deviating on the ending, Phillips said that the ending "couldn't work anymore" in the altered setting.

 With Angela letting Harrison go, Phillips said her decision "was born of the horror that she had just witnessed.
 Her whole life has been this missing persons board and now all these women are dead.
 She needed humanity and maybe for maternal instinct to take over for justice — just this one moment of grace."
 He also said, "look at all the death that she has seen in this episode: she just saw 30 bodies in Kurt's tomb.
 Life is terrible and she has a chance to do something good.
 She knows Dexter killed Logan.
 It also complicates, in a surprising way, the storytelling.
 You don't expect it and that's another aspect of it being satisfying."

-Regarding a possible continuation of the franchise, Phillips said "It's all in Showtime's hands.
-If they were to call me and say, 'We want to do Harrison.
-We want you to figure it out,' I'm pretty busy, but I would drop everything I'm doing and jump right into it.
-I would love to do it, but it's really up to Showtime."